stu9113611/SegEngine/README.md

 # DeepLearningEngine
-An deep learning engine based on Pytorch.
+An deep learning engine based on Pytorch for semantic segmentation.